GerlechJen/Predicting-Auto-Insurance-Fraud-Claims/README.md

 * Python - Programming language used
 * Pandas - Libraries used for creating and cleaning the dataset.
 * Postgres - Storing the dataset into tables.
+* Tableau - Presenting the data in the form of a dashboard.
+* Google Slides - For creating our presentation

 ## Team Roles
 * Square: Sandeep